 B3.
 The NDP supports the target of a minimum of 800 new homes in the Growth Area.
-It does, however, have concerns about how a number above 800 can be accommodated without considerable additional investment in the infrastructure of the Growth Area and the area around it.
+However, it believes a number above 800 can only be accommodated with considerable additional investment in the infrastructure of the Growth Area and the area around it.